pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-05-30-quick-sort-insertion-sort.md

 Recursion is a central component in functional programming, and one of my favourity programming concepts.
 In this post, we are going to look at two distinct ways in which recursive functions can be designed.

 We'll using the examples of 2 very common sorting algorithms for numbers, ie, insertion sort and the quick sort.
-The code snippets used below have been adapted the free e-book [How to Design Programs](https://htdp.org/2020-5-6/Book/index.html#%28part._htdp2e%29) and translated to MIT Scheme (from a teaching language created in Racket).
+The code snippets used below have been adapted the free e-book [How to Design Programs (HtDP)](https://htdp.org/2020-5-6/Book/index.html#%28part._htdp2e%29) and translated to MIT Scheme (from a teaching language created in Racket).

 ### Insertion Sort and Structural Recursion